-What Lucid is lacking is a sideward flow of air to pass through the border (side cover) of the mattress.
-This is found in mattresses with ATS and some other brands.
+What Lucid is lacking is a more positive sideward flow of air to pass through the border (side cover) of the mattress.
+This is found in mattresses with ATS and echoed in some other brands.
 ATS has channels cut into the top surface of the support core foam.
-Some other manufacturers use convoluted foam or channels with a different crosscut profile than ATS to provide for airflow to the sides.
-The video shows how this provides for even more airflow.
+Some other manufacturers use convoluted foam, horizontal scoring, or channels with a different crosscut profile than the patented ATS to provide for airflow to the sides.
+This video shows how this provides for even more airflow.

-The very firm polyurethane foam bases/support cores of Lucid mattresses vary by model, from 4” in the 5” and 6” models to 10” in the 16” latex-memory foam hybrid.
+The very firm polyurethane foam bases/support cores of Lucid foam mattresses vary by model, from 4” in the 5” and 6” models to 10” in the 16” latex + memory foam model.
 They are a large percentage of the total mattress height in each model.
 This level of support is to keep the lighter foams above from bottoming out.
 Malouf has a 25-year warranty on its Lucid mattresses, suggesting that they are depending on the firmness of the bases to provide durability.

-The covers vary by model.
+The cover materials vary by model.
 Most are straightforward fabric covers.
 The cover of the 5” Gel Memory Foam Mattress is polyester.
-Most of the others have a blend with Tencel and another fiber (usually rayon from bamboo or microfiber); in the 14” Gel Memory Foam Mattress this is cashmere.
+Most of the others have a blend with Tencel and another fiber (usually rayon from bamboo or microfiber).
 All the covers can be machine washed except those with foam quilted in.
-These are the 14” Plush Memory Foam Mattress and 16” Natural Latex and Memory Foam Plush Mattress, which have memory foam infused with bamboo charcoal quilted into the cover.